All Episodes

 It would, except that you can cite exigent circumstances and go directly to the U.S. Supreme Court.

-They'll say, sorry, you've got to litigate it in the lower courts.
+They'll say, sorry, you've got to litigate it in the lower courts, see what they say before it comes to us, so it's premature.

-However, here with an upcoming presidential election and, you know, a criminal indictment of a president who may enjoy immunity for many of his actions, acts, uh, it seems to me that uh the Supreme Court would have to seriously look at the request by the special counsel and decide.
+However, here with an upcoming presidential election and a criminal indictment of a president who may enjoy immunity for many of his acts, it seems to me that the Supreme Court would have to seriously look at the request by the special counsel and decide.

-Quick break more with President Trump's attorney, Alina Hava and Greg Jarrett, and then your calls coming up.
+Quick break more with President Trump's attorney, Alina Haba and Greg Jarrett, and then your calls coming up.

 And I'm Carol Markowitz.